zedlopez/ifm/The Recipe Book.md

 	Understand "shoot [something preferably held] at [something]" as shooting it with.
 	Understand "wrap [something preferably held] in [something preferably held]" as wrapping it in.

-(Note how "it" stands in for the first item when we have an action requiring two objects.)
+(Note how `it` stands in for the first item when we have an action requiring two objects.)
 The things that go in square brackets are called "tokens": they are blank spaces for the player to fill in with story objects.
 The different kinds of tokens are explained in the chapter on [Understanding].

 We can add synonyms with